pip-services/pip-services-docs/content/en/golang/commons/refer/descriptor.md

 #### Match
 Partially matches this descriptor to another descriptor.
-Fields that contain "*" or null are excluded from the match.
+Fields that contain "*" or nil are excluded from the match.

 > (c [*Descriptor]()) Match(descriptor [*Descriptor]()) bool